I am a postdoctoral fellow at the Harvard-Smithsonian Center for Astrophysics, studying the development histories of Martian dust storms.

 Additionally, I was lab coordinator for the Teacher Academy for the Natural Sciences for summers 2010-2012 at MSU.

-Two publications involving my thesis ("Quantitative Analysis and 3D Visualization of NWP Data Using Quasi-Geostrophic Equations") are being developed: The Minimum Length Scale for Evaluating QG Omega Using High Resolution Model Data which is in press with Monthly Weather Review and "Investigation of the Three-Dimensional Structure of the Level of Non-divergence."
+Two publications involving my thesis ("Quantitative Analysis and 3D Visualization of NWP Data Using Quasi-Geostrophic Equations") are being developed: The Minimum Length Scale for Evaluating QG Omega Using High Resolution Model Data has been published in Monthly Weather Review and "Investigation of the Three-Dimensional Structure of the Level of Non-divergence."

 The quasi-geostrophic (QG) system of equations is a well studied aspect of synoptic-scale meteorology; however, I am investigating two unresolved questions.